ThePeopleAlchemist Edit: HR, Business and TUPE

 The identity of the employer must change, to be protected under TUPE during a business transfer.
-Share Sales are generally not covered as legal identity of employing company will not change however, in certain cases, it has been considered that the legal structure was not important but that the control of the business had been transferred as a matter of fact - PrintFactory (London) 1991 Ltd v Millam 2007
+Share Sales are generally not covered as the legal identity of employing company will not change, however, in certain cases, it has been considered that the legal structure was not important but that the control of the business had been transferred as a matter of fact – PrintFactory (London) 1991 Ltd v Millam 2007

 Service provision changes